yavuzucrkss/Library-App/README.md

 # Library-App
-Some kind of library application.
-Developed with react and spring boot
+It's a kind of fullstack library application.
+Developed with React and spring boot with the training of the Luv2Code team